xchem/fragalysis-stack-behaviour-tests/README.md

     push behaviour
     behave

->   For further information read `bdd/README.md`
+>   For further information read `behaviour/README.md`

 ## Running the Playwright (UI) tests
+the Playwright (UI) tests currently rely on a a stack with the A71EV2A Target already loaded.
+This is the case if you run the tests immediate after the behaviour tests, which will have already loaded this target.

+The playwright tests depend on some of the environment variables used by the behaviour tests, so you should have already set these up.

+Enure you have npm/node installed and then prepare playwright: -

+    npx playwright install --with-deps chrome

-Run the tests from the project root or `playwright` directory: -
+Run the tests from the project root directory: -

-    npm init playwright@latest
-    npm install dotenv

     npx playwright test